INST377-UMD/inst377-group-project-lilydinh15/README.md

 Link to Developer Manual:

-Developer Manual: Before you begin, make sure the following has been installed: -Node.js, -npm, -Git
+Developer Manual: Welcome to our City Explorer App.
+Before you begin, make sure the following dependencies has been installed: -npm, -Git,insomnia or postman.

 How to run the application on a server:
+-Start web application: npm start
+-Stop the web application: CTRL + C in your terminal

 How to run any tests written for the software: